GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 migrating an extension from Manifest V2 to Manifest V3.
 Some extensions will require very little change to make them Manifest V3 compliant, while others will need to be redesigned to some degree.
-For a quick reference guide see the [migration checklist](/docs/extensions/mv3/mv3-migration-checklist).
+For a quick reference guide see the [migration checklist][mv3-checklist].

 {% Aside %}

-Follow [What's new in Chrome Extensions](docs/extensions/whatsnew/) to read about new Manifest V3 features as they become available.
+Follow [What's new in Chrome Extensions][doc-whats-new] to read about new Manifest V3 features as they become available.

 {% endAside %}